aravindmunna/hello-world-react-and-typescript-book/React.md

 v = f(p,s)
 ```

 React is a small library with a simple API.
-It is not an MVC framework, but in terms of the view in MVC React has redefined best practices for efficiently developing and rendering views.
-Facebook and Instagram developed React and actually use it in production on their very large scale applications and development teams, so it is hard to deny it as a viable option for applications development.
+It is not an MVC framework.
+You can think of React as the view in MVC and React has delivered on redefining best practices for efficiently developing and rendering views.

+Facebook and Instagram developed React and actually use it in production on their very large scale applications and development teams.
+Netflix is using React to render UIs on televisions.
+You can write isomorphic applications by rendering views on both the client and server with the same JavaScript code.
+With the announcement of React Native we have the ability to render views on on any device (IOS, Android...).
+Its hard to deny React as a viable option for application development.

 ##React Component